gpaumier/gp2/README.rst

 Developing the theme
 ====================

 I'm currently using `Gulp <https://gulpjs.com/>`__ to compile JavaScript and CSS assets.
 This is only needed to modify the site's JS and CSS; when writing and publishing a new post or page, the theme doesn't change so the previous section is enough.
+See the `Gulp documentation <https://gulpjs.com/docs/en/getting-started/quick-start>`__ for more details.

 Install Gulp globally:

 ::

-    # npm install -g gulp
+    # npm install -g gulp-cli

 From the site's directory, install the theme's dependencies: